 Studies have shown that weighted blankets can help people of all ages who struggle with sensory processing disorders experience a “calming effect.”
 Autism spectrum disorders often times cause anxiety because it’s more difficult to process all of the information coming at them so quickly — particularly children, who are still learning how to express themselves.

 Weighted blankets are most effective when they’re custom made because the weight needed is determined by the weight of the person who will be using the blanket.
-This is why we custom-make as many of our blankets as possible (though we do have some ready-made in stock).
+This is why we custom-make as many of our blankets as possible.

 To learn more about what size you should purchase, or how heavy the blanket should be, check out our size guide.
 Remember that the blanket is meant to fit the body not the bed.
 For most children ages 1-6, this means a small size (about 34” x 50”) because it fits on a crib or toddler bed mattress without hanging over the sides.